The Aviator

 Kate Beckinsale gained twenty pounds for her portrayal of Ava Gardner.
 D

-The two-engine flying boat, seen numerous times in the movie (including when Howard & Kate fly [...]
+The two-engine flying boat, seen numerous times in the movie (including when Howard & Kate fly over [...]
 D

-The movie's portrayal of Faith Domergue mixes details of her life with that of Mamie Van Doren, [...]
+The movie's portrayal of Faith Domergue mixes details of her life with that of Mamie Van Doren, with [...]
 D

 Bob Hoskins was originally considered for the role of Senator Owen Brewster.
 D